AgroLucas/RFForge/readme.md

 Todo

+## Credits

+RFForge was originally a fork of [SySS-Research/keyjector](https://github.com/SySS-Research/keyjector), but all original code has since been removed.
+The current version is based solely on RFStorm.

 ## Disclaimer

 Use at your own risk.
 Do not use without full consent of everyone involved.
 For educational purposes only.